JCThePants/karma-concat-preprocessor/README.md

         '**/*': ['concat']
     }

-It is ok to allow all files to be processed by the concat preprocessor since it will only affect the files it has been configured to concatenate.
+It's ok to allow all files to be processed by the concat preprocessor since it will only affect the files it has been configured to concatenate.

 ### Add Output Files